Johanna Namir, 323-337-0022, email@example.com, LegalZoom

 Barbara Pruitt, 816-932-1288, email@example.com, Kauffman Foundation

-The Kauffman Foundation sponsored the survey in conjunction with LegalZoom, the nation's leading provider of online legal document services and legal plans to small businesses.
-The findings are based on 876 responses to a nationwide survey in March 2012 distributed via email to LegalZoom customers who formed their entities within the last 12 months.
+The Kauffman Foundation sponsored the survey in conjunction with LegalZoom, the nation's leading provider of online legal document services and legal plans to young companies.
+The findings are based on 698 responses to a nationwide, June 2012 survey distributed via email to LegalZoom customers who formed their entities within the last 12 months.
 The Startup Confidence Index is conducted quarterly to gauge entrepreneurial confidence.
-The next survey will be conducted in July 2012.
+The next survey will be conducted in October 2012.